 Since the release of the first Pokémon video game in Japan in 1996, and the anime series the following year, the Pokémon franchise has become popular with both children and adults the world over.

 The Pokémon With You train runs since 2012 in the Tohoku region on the Ofunato Line.
 It was designed “to bring smiles to Tohoku children”, since this was the region devastated by the earthquake and tsunami of 2011.
 Its two train cars are decorated inside and out with images of more than 100 pokémon, including favorites such as Pikachu and Charmander.

-Update: Since July 15th the Pokemon Train will be again operating with a revamped new design.
+Note: Since July 2017 the Pokemon Train is again operating with a revamped new design.
 Routes will go from Ichinoseki to Kesennuma and back.
-Please check JR East Joyful Trains page for further information.

 Marking the 40th anniversary of the completion of the Sanyo Shinkansen line and the 20th anniversary of the Evangelion anime series’ 1995 premiere, the Evangelion Shinkansen took to the rails.
 This 500 E Series Shinkansen (“500 TYPE EVA shinkansen”) is designed after the cartoon’s sleek Evangelion Unit-01.
 The train’s first carriage serves as an exhibition of Evangelion memorabilia, such as art frames and a life-sized cockpit.

 The Evangelion Shinkansen runs once a day from Osaka to Fukuoka (Hakata station), with intermediate stops in Kobe, Okayama and Hiroshima.
 You will notice it because, when announcing that the train is nearing the station, the anime’s theme song is played!
-The train will only run until March 2017, so don’t miss your chance to ride!
+This train stopped running on March 2017, so don’t miss your chance to ride!

 Doraemon street car train